the3deer/jmini3d-demo-android/readme.md

 Minimalistic OpenGL2 3d engine for Android.
 This is a fork of https://github.com/mobialia/jmini3d

-This repo contains only the android demo compiled
+This repo contains only the android demo.
-This project was compiled using Android Studio 4.0 and Gradle 6.1.1
+Compiled using Android Studio 4.0 and Gradle 6.1.1

 For documentation about the engine please visit original repository.